 We also measured Chlorophyll concentrations because it is a direct indicator of plant production.
 The target for chlorophyll is below 7.2 parts per billion.
-In July, the concentration was above the target range at the west site.
+In July and August, the concentrations were above the target range.
 All other tests were within the target range, along with the annual average.

 One of the most important effects of plant growth on the lake is the reduction of water clarity.
 Before algae forms the green mats of "scum" on the surface, it is suspended in the water column.
 Algae floating in the water can decrease water clarity, even before you see a tint of green.
-This year, the water clarity averaged over 10 feet.
+Despite the higher chlorophyll concentrations, the water clarity averaged almost 12 feet this year.